Pixidos/gpwebpay-core-doc/src/request.rst

 Ordinal number of the order.
 Every request from a merchant has to contain a unique order number.

-:Important: Is not your order number!
+.. warning:: Is not your order number!
 For specify you order number use :ref:`request.params.merOrderNum` parameter

 You are have two ways how specify this.